kubernetes/community/contributors/design-proposals/node/troubleshoot-running-pods.md

 like admission control, we will conservatively limit the size of the spec to 32K and add a 32K minimum label length test to runtime qualification.

-`EphemeralContainer` is populated by the kubelet in the same way as regular container statuses.
+`EphemeralContainer.Status` is populated by the kubelet in the same way as regular container statuses.
 This is sent to the API server and displayed by `kubectl describe pod`.

 ### Creating Debug Containers

-1.  `kubectl` invokes the new API as described in the preceding section.
-1. The API server checks for name collisions with existing running containers (in both `PodSpec` and `PodStatus.EphemeralContainers`), performs validation, admission control and proxies the connection to the kubelet's `/ephemeralContainers/$NS/$POD_NAME` endpoint.
-    1. Since a name collision could happen in the interval between container creation and PodStatus being published to the API server, the kubelet will perform an additional check for name collision.
-    1. It is permissible to replace an exited container with one of the same name.
-1. The kubelet request handler opens an error channel and signals the pod's sync worker with `UpdatePodOptions` that include the `EphemeralContainer` in a new field and a callback in the existing `UpdatePodOptions.OnCompleteFunc`.
+1.  `kubectl` constructs `EphemeralContainer.Spec` and
+    `EphemeralContainer.TargetContainerName` based on command line arguments.
+It `PUT`s the modified pod to the pod's `/ephemeralcontainers`.
+1. The apiserver discards changes to fields other than `Pod.Status.EphemeralContainers` and validates the pod update.
+    1. Update validation fails if existing Ephemeral Containers are removed or changed, or if the new Ephemeral Container has a non-empty status.
+    1. Pod validation fails if container spec contains fields disallowed for Ephemeral Containers, has the same name as a container in the spec, or has the same name as another running Ephemeral Container. (see below)
+    1. API resource versioning resolves update races.
-    1. The pod sync worker runs the existing `syncPod()` with a new `SyncPodType` of `SyncPodDebug`.
+1. The kubelet's pod watcher notices the update and triggers a `syncPod()`.
-    1. The request handler blocks (with timeout) on receiving an error from `syncPod()` via the callback.
-During this time, `syncPod()` starts the ephemeral container, including fetching an image if necessary, and publishes a new `PodStatus`.
-    1. Timeout is configured by the cluster administrator and defaults to 2 minutes.
-1.  `syncPod()` again checks for container name collision and starts an ephemeral container via the new `kuberuntime.StartEphemeralContainer()`.
+    During the sync, the kubelet calls `kuberuntime.StartEphemeralContainer()` for any Ephemeral Container with an empty status.
-    1.  `StartEphemeralContainer()` call uses the existing `startContainer()` method, which gains support for targeting the namespaces of a container by name.
+    1.  `StartEphemeralContainer()` uses the existing `startContainer()` method, which gains support for targeting the namespaces of a container by name.
-    1.  `syncPod()` runs only from a dedicated pod worker, resolving any races for container creation.
     1. After initial creation, future invocations of `syncPod()` will publish its ContainerStatus but otherwise ignore the Ephemeral Container.
 It will exist for the life of the pod sandbox or it exits and is garbage collected.
 In no event will it be restarted.
-1.  `syncPod()` then finishes a regular sync, publishing an updated PodStatus (which includes the new `EphemeralContainer`) by its normal, existing means.
+1.  `syncPod()` finishes a regular sync, publishing an updated PodStatus (which includes the new `EphemeralContainer`) by its normal, existing means.
-    The pod worker sends its exit status to the request worker.
-1. The request worker receives a (hopefully `nil`) `error` and returns it to the client.
-    1.  `OnCompleteFunc` is not guaranteed to be called, so if the request worker times out it will check the pod's `PodStatus` to see if the Debug Container was started prior to returning an error.
-If this happens the `EphemeralContainer.Spec` must be compared to verify it was the same one as requested.
 1. The client performs an attach to the debug container's console.

-The apiserver detects container name collisions with both containers in the pod spec and other running Debug Containers by checking `PodStatus.EphemeralContainers`.
-In a race to create two Debug Containers with the same name, the API server will pass both requests and the kubelet will reject one in the synchronized pod worker.

 There are no limits on the number of Debug Containers that can be created in a pod, but exceeding a pod's resource allocation may cause the pod to be evicted.